Kate Dervishi ’09 Will Spend Year in Berlin Studying German Expressionist Cinema

 "This experience will breathe a whole new life into my work, completely rejuvenate it," Dervishi said.
 "Thanks to the Fulbright, my only responsibility is to my painting, which is such a rare opportunity."

 MICA has a strong track record of Fulbright success.
-In 2008, the College was ranked first nationally among specialty schools as a producer of Fulbright Scholars in an analysis by the Chronicle of Higher Education.
+In 2008, the College was ranked first nationally among specialty schools as a producer of Fulbright Fellows in an analysis by the Chronicle of Higher Education.

 Recent winners included Andrea Chung '08 (MFA, Mount Royal School of Art), Kathryn Dambach '07 (BFA, painting), Rachel Faller '08 (BFA, fiber), Michael Sandstrom '07 (MFA, Mount Royal School of Art), Rose Cromwell '05 (BFA, photography), Eric Dyer '04 (MFA, Mount Royal School of Art), Iris Litwin '04 (BFA, printmaking), Nathlie Provosty '04 (BFA, painting), Marcus Ahlers '02 (MFA, Rinehart School of Sculpture), Rita Natarova '02 (BFA, painting), Andrea Skyberg '00 (BFA, fiber), Joanna Schwarz '99 (MFA, Hoffberger School of Painting), Christine Petersen '98 (BFA, general fine arts), Paul Gregg '95 (MFA, Rinehart School of Sculpture), and Thomas Xenakis '94 (MFA, Hoffberger School of Painting).